 - 62. Timber harvesting activities will be managed in accordance with the Soil and Water Conservation Guidelines, SFM Series Guideline No 5, (Department of Environment and Conservation 2009c). - 63.
-During harvesting operations, use a combination of harvest timing, extraction pattern design and surface water management structures (Manual for the management of surface water SFM Series Manual No. 3, Department of Environment and Conservation 2009b) to limit erosion and compaction. - 64.
-When reducing rootstock competition to assist establishment of overstorey regeneration, limit soil treatments to a maximum of 50 per cent of the harvested area. - 65.
-During post-harvest silvicultural treatments the technique of scalping to expose mineral earth will not be used. - 66.
-After harvesting is complete, carry out timely remediation of compacted soils, landings, roads and tracks, to allow seed-fall onto a receptive seedbed. - 67.
+During harvesting operations, use a combination of harvest timing, extraction pattern design and surface water management structures (Department of Environment and Conservation 2009b) to limit erosion and compaction. - 64.
+During post-harvest silvicultural treatments, cull removal will be conducted by felling or notching rather than pushing, to limit soil disturbance. - 65.
+When reducing rootstock competition to assist establishment of overstorey regeneration in shelterwood operations, limit soil treatments to a maximum of 50 per cent of the harvested area. - 66.
+After harvesting is complete, carry out timely remediation of compacted soils, landings, roads and tracks, to allow seed-fall onto a receptive seedbed or to facilitate planting. - 67.
 During burn planning, aim to ensure burn cycles support nutrient cycling within the forest and prevent high intensity bushfire. - 68.
 During salvage operations post-fire, incorporate erosion control structures.